Skip to content Skip to footer

 Making it Work for You

 Timing and technique are key to optimising your performance.
-A lighter, more invigorating massage can be beneficial before a big event to warm up the muscles, while a deeper, more restorative session is ideal within 24-48 hours after intense exercise to kick-start the recovery process.
-Communicating with your therapist about your training schedule and specific goals allows them to tailor the session perfectly.
+For example, a lighter, more invigorating massage can be beneficial before a big event to warm up the muscles.
+In contrast, a deeper, more restorative session is ideal within 24-48 hours after intense exercise to kick-start the recovery process.
+Furthermore, communicating with your therapist about your training schedule and specific goals is vital.
+Ultimately, this allows them to tailor the session perfectly to your needs.
 To explore how this can be integrated into your fitness plan, you can learn more about how a targeted sports massage in Guildford can support your journey.

 Benefits Comparison of 8 Massage Therapy Aspects